 Functions of the anus and rectum

-The rectum is responsible for removing waste materials from the body.
-In addition, fluid is absorbed in it.
-So, with dehydration and pressing the feces, about four liters of fluid per day are returned to the body.
-Microelements are absorbed back together with the liquid.
-The rectal ampulla is a reservoir for feces, the accumulation of which leads to overstretching of the intestinal walls, the formation of a nerve impulse and, as a result, the urge to defecate (defecation).
+The rectum is responsible for removing waste substances from the body.
+In addition, liquid is absorbed in it.
+Thus, when feces are dehydrated and compressed, about four liters of fluid per day are returned to the body.
+Microelements are reabsorbed along with the liquid.
+The rectal ampulla is a reservoir for feces, the accumulation of which leads to overstretching of the intestinal walls, the formation of a nerve impulse and, as a consequence, the urge to defecate.

 And now about the functions of the anus.
 Being in constant tension, its sphincters control the release of feces (defecation) and the release of gases from the intestines (flatulence).